sergiky/CPTS-OSCP-CheatSheet/README.md

 xfreerdp /v:10.10.10.132 /d:HTB /u:administrator /p:'Password0@' /drive:linux,/home/plaintext/htb/academy/filetransfer
 ```

-To access the shared folder from within the RDP session, connect to `\\tsclient\` in File Explorer (Network tab):
+To access the directory, we can connect to `\\tsclient\`, allowing us to transfer file to and from the RDP session.
+You can use the Network tab in the explorer file.

 ![Pasted image 20260623191726](images/Pasted%20image%2020260623191726.png)

+An alternative for Windows is use mstsc.exe remote desktop client.
-Alternative using `mstsc.exe`: Local Resources > Local devices and resources > More > Drives:
+Local Resources > Local devices and resources, more > Drives

 ![Pasted image 20260623191829](images/Pasted%20image%2020260623191829.png)